tmkeil/Inception/README.md

-# Getting Started with Docker and Nginx
+# Getting Started with Docker: Nginx and WordPress

 ## What is Docker?